vasyaod/parental-control/README.md

 # Parental control

 Allows to control user login time and spent time time in Linux OS.
-Basically his app is advantaged version of this script
+Basically this app is advantaged version of this script

 ```
 #!/bin/bash